hopsoft/universalid/README.md

 - Array
 - Hash
-- ActiveModel _(unsaved)_
+- ActiveRecord _(unsaved or with unsaved changes)_
 - ActiveRecord::Relation
 - etc.

 ### Why Expand Global ID?

-A variety of additional use-cases can be handled easily _(with minimal code)_ by extending GlobalID to objects like Hash and unsaved ActiveModels.
+A variety of additional use-cases can be handled easily _(with minimal code)_ by extending GlobalID to support unsaved ActiveRecords and other objects like Hash.
 Consider a multi-step form or wizard where users incrementally build up a complex set of related ActiveRecord instances.

 - When do we save to the database?